 October is the month it grows dark enough to light candles.
 Wind snaps at our legs.
 Green turns molten as leaves curl then fall.
 Skies can glisten like pale crystal or dampen everything with a wash of grey.
 Autumn sweeps in with a ruthless brush stroke.
-It finds us peering into drawers and boxes, savouring finds and slinging others.
+It finds us peering into cupboards; savouring (or slinging) what we find.

 As the wax melts and the light wanes, long evenings of writing beckon.
 I’m escaping into the trees now and then, to blast away the cobwebs and ponder which darlings to slay.
 Hard pruning is just as fun with words as it is with shears – it’s easy to get carried away.
 For this reason I’ve never attempted animal topiary.
 Headless creatures outside a house of vegetarians sends a mixed message.